Charles Coughlin: 1940 to 1942

 On April 14, 1942, U.S. Attorney General Francis Biddle wrote a letter to Postmaster General Frank Walker, suggesting that he revoke the second-class mailing privilege of Social Justice.
 Using the Espionage Act of 1917 as its legal justification, Walker temporarily suspended the mailing permit for Social Justice on April 14.
 Walker scheduled a hearing on its permanent suspension for April 29, later postponed until May 4.
 Unable to mail Social Justice to its subscribers, Coughlin was confined to distributing it by private delivery trucks only in the Boston area.

 Biddle also convened a federal grand jury to consider sedition charges against Social Justice and Coughlin.
 Biddle asked banker Leo Crowley, a Roosevelt appointee, to offer a deal to Archbishop Mooney; the US Justice Department would not prosecute Coughlin if he closed Social Justice and stopped all his political activities.

-On May 1, Mooney ordered Coughlin to confine himself only to the pastoral duties of the Shrine of the Little Flower.
-The alternative was his suspension from active ministry and federal indictment.
+On May 1, Mooney ordered Coughlin to confine himself only to the pastoral duties of the Shrine of the Little Flower and cease all non-pastoral activities.
+The alternative was being defrocked from active ministry and federal indictment for sedition.
 Coughlin complied with Mooney's order and Social Justice ceased publication.
 The May 4 hearing before the Postmaster General was canceled.